abworrall/glassware/README.md

 smart speaker destination that your Spotify account can play to, via their Spotify Connect API.

-This should be a one-time operation.
+This is a one-time operation.

-### Pi: spotify login
+## Pi: spotify login

 These steps will authenticate the `gw` tool, so that it can use the Spotify web API to control streaming to your shiny new Pi-based smart speaker.
 This is kind of a PITA, but is a one-time setup operation.

 **Create yourself an 'app' on spotify**
 - go to https://developer.spotify.com/dashboard/, log in
    - should turn your account into a 'developer account' at some point
 - create a new app (call it 'glassware' or whatever)
-- edit settings, add a redirect URI: `http://localhost:8081/oauth-callback`
+- edit the app's settings, add a redirect URI: `http://localhost:8081/oauth-callback`
 - get the app's `Client ID` and `Client Secret`, cut-n-paste 'em somewhere
    - these will be cached by the `gw` tool (e.g. `cat ~/.gw/secret`)

 **Log the `gw` tool into spotify**
 - **The easy way:**
    - do it all on your dev machine, and copy the token over
-   - run `gw -spotify-init -spotify-id=DEADBEEF -spotify-secret=DEADBEEF` (but using your ID and Secret)
+   - run `gw -spotify-init -spotify-id=BADCAB1E -spotify-secret=BADCAB1E` (but using your ID and Secret)
    - log in, click 'agree', get redirected back; then the tool should say something like:
 ```
 2022/12/01 14:34:14 Stored the OAuth2 token: /home/abw/.gw/spotify-oauth-token.json